Phone: +44 (0) 20 7430 1221

 Tom has acted for both landlords and tenants in a number of very high value collective claims.

-Recently Tom has been involved in a number of cases relating to the acquisition of overriding leases on the Grosvenor Estate, which raise difficult issues of statutory construction and valuation.
+Tom has also been involved in a number of cases relating to the acquisition of overriding leases on the Grosvenor Estate, which raise difficult issues of statutory construction and valuation.
 The most recent of these, which went to the Court of Appeal, is Regent Wealth Ltd v Wiggins.

-Rights of First Refusal.
+Rights of First Refusal

 Tom regularly advises on issues arising under the Landlord and Tenant Act 1987, including whether s5 Notices have to be served, on avoidance schemes, and on enforcement against purchasers.
 He also frequently advises on the interplay between rights of first refusal and collective enfranchisement, including the relevance of s5 notices on the premium payable.